-In his third day on the witness stand Wednesday, the prosecution began a tough cross-examination by pressing Pistorius to say he takes responsibility for her killing.
+The prosecution began its cross-examination Wednesday by pressing Pistorius to say he takes responsibility for killing his girlfriend, Reeva Steenkamp.

 He broke down in tears after lead prosecutor Gerrie Nel displayed a graphic picture of Steenkamp's bloodied head and told Pistorius to look at it.